JadCombreau/Canonical_intake_Initialization/Init.md

 ### Which files to import ?

-To execute the script __Check & Read XML__ correctly, we need to import Python libraries.
+To execute these scripts correctly, we need to import Python libraries.
-The table below lists all the imports to be made :
+The table below lists all the imports to be made for each box :

-__Init__ subpart :
+__Init general subpart :__

 | Import name | Import location |
 | :------: | :------: |